apache/cloudstack-documentation/source/installguide/management-server/_database.rst

       -i <management_server_ip>

-   -  In dbpassword, specify the password to be assigned to the "cloud" user.
+   -  In dbpassword, specify the password to be assigned to the "cloud" User.
 You can choose to provide no password although that is not recommended.

-   -  In deploy-as, specify the username and password of the user deploying the database.
-In the following command, it is assumed the root user is deploying the database and creating the "cloud" user.
+   -  In deploy-as, specify the username and password of the User deploying the database.
+In the following command, it is assumed the root User is deploying the database and creating the "cloud" User.

-   -  (Optional) There is an option to bypass the creating of the databases, user and granting permissions to the user.
+   -  (Optional) There is an option to bypass the creating of the databases, User and granting permissions to the User.
 This is useful if you don't want to expose your root credentials but still want the database to be prepared for first start up.
 These skipped steps will have had to be done manually prior to executing this script.
 This behaviour can be invoked by passing the --schema-only flag.
 This flag conflicts with the --deploy-as flag so the two cannot be used together.
-To set up the databases and user manually before executing the script with the flag, these commands can be executed:
+To set up the databases and User manually before executing the script with the flag, these commands can be executed:

       .. code:: mysql